pkirchgaesser/kseta/README.md

 ## Building the documentation

 The documentation of the project is based on doxygen.
-To build the documentation, the project must have been configured with `kseta_BUILD_DOCS` enabled, as described earlier.
+To build the documentation, the project must have been configured with `kseta_documentation` enabled, as described earlier.
 It can then be built and installed:

     make doc